Protocol++® (Protocolpp®)

 Importance of strong random number generation

-A cryptographically strong random number generator, which has been properly seeded with adequate entropy, must be used to generate the primes $ p$ and $ q$
+A cryptographically strong random number generator, which has been properly seeded with adequate entropy, must be used to generate the primes and

 Strong random number generation is important throughout every phase of public key cryptography.
 For instance, if a weak generator is used for the symmetric keys that are being distributed by RSA, then an eavesdropper could bypass RSA and guess the symmetric keys directly